How Master Builders Transformed a Kitchen Area into a Glass Home Wine Cellar in Los Angeles

 A Challenging Home Wine Cellar Construction Project in Los Angeles

 In California, more and more homeowners are becoming serious wine collectors.
-In relation to this, residential wine cellars continue to increase in demand.
+In relation to this, residential wine storage rooms continue to increase in demand.
 Wine enthusiasts are becoming more knowledgeable about the important role of proper wine storage in the aging process .

 Recently, Coastal Custom Wine Cellars worked with us in completing a renovation project in Culver City, a residential area near the Los Angeles Airport.
-The client sought their help in transforming a messy area near the kitchen into a beautiful custom wine cellar with a climate control system.
+The client sought their help in transforming a messy area near the kitchen into a small yet beautiful wine storage room with a climate control system.

 Assessment of the Original Room and Client’s Requirements

 Coastal Custom Wine Cellars visited the home to take actual measurements and assess all of the owner’s requirements.
 The space is located adjacent to the dining room table just outside the kitchen.
 Originally, it was a storage area for children’s toys.
 There was also a cabinet and a mini cellar there.

 The room measures more than 7 feet wide and 2 feet deep.
 The Coastal team extended the wall of the small wine storage room in California and added a wall on the left and front so they could frame it for the double doors.

 Coastal’s team consulted with the clients and gathered information about how they wanted to manage, store, and display their wine collection.